 And what makes them believe that Aartzy will be a success?
 "It's a gut feeling", Janaka laughs, looking back at the milestones achieved from the time of that one simple conservation that has led team Aartzy to establish an era of - "Let's talk expressions".

-In setting the Mission Statement, the Aartzy Team also identifies the following values:
+In setting the Mission Statement, we also identify following values: